AustinBontrager/Hello-World/README.md

 This is only a practice repository.

 ## HOW TO RUN PROGRAM
-Again, This is only a sample.
+Again, *This is only a sample.*

 ## FILES USED
 None yet.

 ## ADDITIONAL DOCUMENTATION
 There is no additional documentation at this time.
-Here is some **Bold** text. for you to enjoy!
+Here is some **Bold** text for you to enjoy!

 ## VERSIONING
-This is just a sample
+~~This is just a sample~~  This is only a sample.